Coronavirus Safer Travel

 - The measures are an important step in reducing the spread of Coronavirus

-- Anyone who doesn’t abide by the regulations – and is not exempt under one of the categories set out in the regulations – could face a fine by the police of up to £100 in England and £60 in Wales
+- Anyone who doesn’t abide by the regulations – and is not exempt under one of the categories set out in the regulations – could face a fine by the police of up to £200 in England and £60 in Wales (which doubles for each subsequent offence up to a maximum of £1920)

 From Monday 15th June 2020 in England and Monday 27th July in Wales, the government has announced face coverings are mandatory on public transport.
 Arriva has updated its conditions of carriage to adopt this policy.
 Arriva Bus continues to work with the relevant government authorities around further guidance and we will continue to publish information as we receive it on our website and social media channels.